 - Consider the background information necessary for the message.

 - If any actions are described those are based on past actions then describe those past actions properly.

 - If the message is based on certain assumptions then those assumptions are required to be stated.

-- Avoid lengthy explanation and .write the memo in a concise, complete, and easy to understand way.
+- Avoid lengthy explanations and .write the memo in a concise, complete, and easy-to-understand way.

 The following techniques will improve the quality of a memo: